Communicating with Other Applications

 The first step toward making Microsoft Word available to another application for Automation is to make a reference to the Word Application object.
-In Visual Basic, you use Visual Basic's CreateObject or GetObject function to return a reference to the Word Application object.
-For example, in a Microsoft Excel procedure, you could use the following instruction.
+In Microsoft Visual Basic, you use the Visual Basic CreateObject or GetObject function to return a reference to the Word Application object.
+For example, in a Microsoft Office Excel procedure, you could use the following instruction.

 Set wrd = CreateObject("Word.Application")

 This instruction makes the Application object in Word available for Automation.
 Using the objects, properties, and methods of the Word Application object, you can control Word.
 For example, the following instruction creates a new Word document.

 Use the Visible property to make the new document visible after creating it.